pebreo/pebreo.github.io/begin/Part5-implications-of-solved-intelligence.md

 ## Preparing for the journey

 We are ready to use technology to eliminate poverty, hunger, disease, war, and all human suffering (real and/or imagined).
 We can engineer super cells without the baggage of malice, pain, or suffering.
-This can happen IF we create SI that is human-aligned, completely expainable & understandable, affordable to all.
+This can happen IF we create SI that is human-aligned, completely expainable & understandable, and affordable to all.

 [Addendum](https://pebreo.github.io/begin/addendum.html)